felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

     kubectl rollout undo deployment bookservice
     ```

-2. On the _poller_ script PowerShell session checks the status codes received and, in the meantime, monitor the rollback by executing:
+2. On the _poller.ps1_ script PowerShell session checks the status codes received and, in the meantime, monitor the rollback by executing:

     ```dos
     kubectl rollout status deployment bookservice